 Thomas Alexander Kolbe

-Thomas Alexander Kolbe is a musician, composer, producer, and interdisciplinary researcher with personal and professional ties to Nagoya, Japan, and Berlin, Germany.
+Thomas Alexander Kolbe is a musician, composer, producer, and interdisciplinary researcher with personal and professional ties to Nagoya, Japan (where he primarily lives), and Berlin, Germany.

 His musical and written works evolve over long spans of time, focusing on perception, memory, and inner quiet.
 Earlier experiences with electronic pop, club culture, piano, and experimental electronics continue to resonate in a more reduced and reflective form.